 The CLC meets quarterly.
 Meeting topics are identified jointly by the CLC and BUMC.
 CLC meetings are staffed by representatives from BUMC.
 Staff coordinates meetings, agendas, and other administrative matters.
 Staff prepares minutes for review and subsequent distribution to the CLC.

 Terms of Appointment

-The CLC is comprised of nine committee members that are not employed by Boston University.
+The CLC is comprised of seventeen committee members that are not employed by Boston University.
 Outreach efforts are made to have an ethnically, racially, and demographically diverse membership.
 These committee members are appointed by the Director of the NEIDL.

 Solicitations for nominations to the CLC are through advertisements in community newspapers, posting on the NEIDL website, and electronic distribution to community mailing lists.

 CLC members are volunteers and do not receive compensation.